 The following transition planning procedures are employed for participants who will reach the waiver's maximum age limit.

 There is no maximum age limit for this waiver.
-The waiver application will not allow the selection of "No maximum age limit" for the Disabled (Physical) target group.
+The waiver application will not allow the selection of "No maximum age limit" for the Disabled (Physical) or Disabled (Other) target groups.